Are eggs off-limits if you suffer from histamine intolerance?

 The first lesson to be learned is that deriving broad nutritional recommendations from 70-year-old animal experiments and applying them to anyone that suffers from histamine intolerance is nonsensical and has no basis in fact.
 It bears repeating that a histamine-releasing effect of eggs has not been scientifically proven to date.

 That does not mean, however, that nobody will have an intolerance to eggs.
-Changes in the permeability of the intestinal barrier resulting from an illness may be one way to explain why some people suffer when consuming eggs.
+Changes in the permeability of the intestinal barrier resulting from an illness may be one way to explain why some people experience reactions when consuming eggs.
 Another reason may even be a genuine food allergy, which could be triggered by proteins from either the egg yolk or the egg white (this would also explain why someone may be able to eat one but not the other).
 The allergy can be limited to chicken eggs, or it could extend to eggs from other bird species such as turkey or quail.

 Overall, only a small percentage of those affected cannot tolerate eggs.
 Unfortunately, there is no other choice than to find out for yourself.
 A detailed food diary can help to see if reproducible symptoms occur after eating eggs.
 Ideally, sufferers will also have a diagnostic confirmation from a specialist doctor.

-With such a complex topic, we should always look critically at any piece of information that does not provide a source.
+Remember: With such a complex topic, we should always look critically at any piece of information that does not provide a source.
 This is often a sign that what we are reading has been copied from elsewhere without being verified.
 Put plainly, eggs should only be removed from our diet if they cause reproducible symptoms.
 Otherwise, we will be denying ourself an important source of nutrition, perhaps unnecessarily, as many sufferers of histamine intolerance indeed do.

 The recommendations we make in our app reflect the latest research on this topic, with detailed notes that includes sources and citations.
 In addition to the histamine intolerance option, you can configure a profile for consuming eggs, with which you can color code all foods that contain eggs.
 This profile, and the many others available, allows you to flexibly customize the app according to your individual needs.